“Turning things around with a halftime talk after getting clobbered in the first half.”

 Not through magic words or motivational tricks.
 Through clarity, calm, and connection.
 Through saying less, not more.
 Through focusing on what players can control in the next 30 minutes.

-But it’s worth developing.
-Because when it works - when your team transforms between halves - there’s nothing quite like it.
+But it is worth developing.
+Because when it works - when your team transforms between halves - there is nothing quite like it.

 Want to develop your match-day coaching?
 Join 1,600+ coaches in the Football Coaching Academy where we discuss the practical realities of coaching on game day.